 Another option is to sign up for a credit monitoring service, which can track your credit activity, notify you of any changes to your credit score, or potentially both.

-Identity theft has unfortunately become a common occurrence in the modern world, and it’s becoming more and more likely that you’ll be affected by this criminal practice at some point in your life.
+Identity theft has unfortunately become a common occurrence in the modern world.
+It’s becoming more and more likely that you’ll be affected by this criminal practice at some point in your life.

 Protect your finances by taking proactive steps to fight against becoming a victim.
 While there are plenty of products and services available today, implementing a credit freeze is a simple, low-cost solution to prevent thieves from opening new accounts with your personal information.